ninjaboy/book-exploring-async-basics/src/8_2_setting_up_runtime.md

 let epoll_thread = thread::Builder::new()
     .name("epoll".to_string())
     .spawn(move || {
+        let mut events = minimio::Events::with_capacity(1024);
 ```

-Now we're inside the `epoll` thread and will define what this thread needs to
+Now that we're inside the `epoll` thread, we will define what this thread should
 do to poll and handle events.

 First we allocate a buffer to hold event objects that we get from our `poll` instance.